estyxx/madedotcom.github.io/posts/2022-10-07-hacktoberfest.md

 ---
-title: Hacktoberfest 2022 is here and it's waiting for you to join!
+title: Haacktoberfest 2022 is here and it's waiting for you to join!
 author: Ester Beltrami
 tags:
     - open-source